hawkinsw/DataStructuresDispatch/linkedlist.md

 ![Visualization of a conception of a linked list.](./graphics/ConceptualLinkedList.png)

-In this example, you can see how the linked list's $length$ member variable holds the length of the list.
-You can also see how the linked list's $head$ member variable targets the first node in the list which, in turn, points to the second, and so on.
+In this example, you can see

+1. how the linked list's _length_ member variable holds the length of the list;
+2. how the linked list's _head_ member variable targets the first node in the list; and, finally, 3 how the _next_ member variable of each of the nodes in the linked list points to the node that comes after them.

-The red slash in the $next$ member variable of the final node in the linked list indicates that the $next$ member variable of that node targets nothing.
+The red slash in the _next_ member variable of the final node in the linked list indicates that the _next_ member variable of that node targets nothing.
 When we start to write code, the slash will translate to a `nullptr`.
-The presence of a `nullptr` as the target of the $next$ pointer will be very helpful when we design algorithms for "walking" through a linked list – it will tell us when we should stop walking.
+The presence of a `nullptr` as the target of the _next_ pointer will be very helpful when we design algorithms for "walking" through a linked list – it will tell us when we should stop walking.

 ### Linked List Operations Explained and Visualized